 - All individuals have multiple identities, and the intersection of those different identities should be considered wherever possible.

 The REC SAT will undertake an evaluation of the institution to identify racial inequalities and barriers in representation, progression, development and success of minority ethnic staff and students.
 The SAT will develop an action plan to address the inequalities and barriers, intended to initiate and drive positive long term impact and cultural change.
+The REC SAT is overseen by the Race Equality Taskforce.
 Read the REC SAT Terms of Reference for more detail.

 The SAT's membership is as follows: